nglaeser/nglaeser.github.io/_posts/2024-08-14-onchain_rbe.md

 share: false
 ---

-*Cross-posted from the [a16z crypto blog](https://a16zcrypto.com/posts/article/registration-based-encryption/).
+*A slightly modified version of my original post for the [a16z crypto blog](https://a16zcrypto.com/posts/article/registration-based-encryption/).
 There is also a [summary Twitter thread](https://x.com/cryptonoemi/status/1823719451692556704).*

 Linking cryptographic keys to identities has been an issue since [the introduction of the technology](https://en.wikipedia.org/wiki/Public-key_cryptography#History).
 The challenge is providing and maintaining a publicly available and consistent mapping between identities and public keys (to which those identities have the private key).
 Without such a mapping, messages intended to be secret can go awry — sometimes with disastrous outcomes.
 This same challenge exists in web3.